 FFNHA also works to preserve the places in which these stories took place and helps local groups and individuals interpret their stories, connecting them to the larger theme of the struggle for freedom.

 - Shaping the Frontier includes stories of Native Americans seeking freedom to continue their way of life, and settlers seeking freedom to bring their ways of life to the region.

 - The Missouri-Kansas Border War features the clash of settlers over the extension of slavery in Kansas Territory.
 Violence and retribution plagued the region and extended into the Civil War, which brought a new birth of freedom to the nation.

 - Enduring Struggles for Freedom includes stories of women, minorities, immigrants, and all other Americans seeking equal rights and the freedom to participate equally in our democratic society.

 This project is funded in part by the Freedom’s Frontier National Heritage Area and the Wabaunsee County Historical Society.

-Special thanks to the family of John Gerht for the exhibit space and Tom Parish for his design work.
+Special thanks to the family of John Gehrt for the exhibit space and Tom Parish for his design work.